Turner South: News Corporation lawsuit

-News Corporation filed a lawsuit against Turner Broadcasting and its corporate parent Time Warner in a Georgia Superior Court on June 15, 1999, citing that the plans Turner had unveiled to carry sports events on Turner South violated a non-compete agreement that the two companies signed as part of News Corporation's $65 million purchase of SportSouth (now Fox Sports South) in 1996, which prohibited Turner from launching a regional sports network in the southeastern United States until 2008.
+News Corporation filed a lawsuit against Turner Broadcasting and its corporate parent Time Warner in a Georgia Superior Court on June 15, 1999, citing that the plans Turner had unveiled to carry sports events on Turner South violated a non-compete agreement that the two companies signed as part of News Corporation's $65 million purchase of SportSouth (which would become Fox Sports South) in 1996, which prohibited Turner from launching a regional sports network in the southeastern United States until 2008.
 The suit was settled out of court with undisclosed terms.

 Sale to Fox

 On February 23, 2006, Fox Cable Networks, a subsidiary of News Corporation, agreed to purchase Turner South, for a reported $375 million.
 On May 1, 2006, Fox took over operations of the cable network, and the bulk of the Turner South schedule, including Rick and Bubba and the movie blocks, was discontinued.
 During the brief transition period which followed, repeats of Turner South's lifestyle and how-to programming (including Blue Ribbon, Home Plate, Home Makers, and Junkin') were aired in two weekday blocks (from 8:00-11:00 a.m. and 3:00-5:00 p.m.
 ET).
 Much of the remaining programming was repurposed from various Fox Sports Networks properties, most notably Fox Sports South.

 On October 13, 2006, the network was officially relaunched as a second iteration of SportSouth, and was eventually renamed Fox Sports Southeast in October 2015.
-After Fox's sale of that property in 2019, it is now Bally Sports Southeast, operated with Bally Sports South.
+After Fox's sale of that property in 2019, it was rebranded as Bally Sports Southeast, operated with Bally Sports South (now FanDuel Sports Network Southeast and FanDuel Sports Network South respectively).